thumbor/thumbor/docs/how_to_upload_images.rst

 Thumbor will then use the storage specified in the ``UPLOAD_PHOTO_STORAGE`` configuration to save your images.
-You can use an existing storage (filesytem, redis, mongo, hbase...) or :doc:`create your own storage <create_my_own_storage>` if needed .
+You can use an existing storage (filesystem, redis, mongo, hbase...) or :doc:`create your own storage <create_my_own_storage>` if needed .

 You can manage image putting and deletions simply set the configuration